-[24], every face image in X has detailed action unit labeling.
+convert the different expression, our face de-occlusion method does not rely on the cycle structure to convert the occluded face images to non-occluded face images; (iv) The amount of annotations used in our method (as shown in Figure 2 (c)) is less than that in [22] (as shown in Figure 2 (b)).
+For [22], every face image in X has detailed action unit labeling.
 However, for our method, we only know whether the face images in X is occluded or not.
-So, the expression conversion method is difficult than the existing face de-occlusion method, and our face de-occlusion method is more difficult than the expression conversion method (as shown in Figure 2).
+So, natural face de-occlusion task is more difficult than the expression conversion task (as shown in Figure 2).